lobatt/minimalviablestack/content/docs/mvs-overview.md

 ---
-title: "Assumptions Of The Minimal Viable Stack"
+title: "Assumptions Of The MinimumViable Stack"
 date: 2022-07-20T16:21:28-04:00
 weight: 1
 ---